tmtsoftware/osw-examples/docs/src/main/paradox/lscs/LSCSHcd.md

 a timer so that if something goes wrong in a SegmentActor, after a timeout period, the CommandTimeout message will be sent to itself, which will cause an Error SubmitResponse to be returned to the runId through the `replyTo` function.

-The monitor is written to assume the SegmentActor will return responses as described in the M1CS docs including Started, and Processing, and Error messages.
+The monitor is written to assume the SegmentActor will return Completed or Error responses as described in the M1CS docs (Started and Processing are not handled).
 The happy case is the SegmentActor.Completed message.
 All the monitor does is count happy responses until it receives the correct number, it then sends Completed to the runId through the replyTo function.